Created by South Barn Solutions © 2017

-The mill will re-open for the 2017 season when repairs to the steps are completed.
+The mill will re-open later in the summer for the 2017 season when repairs to the steps and sweeps are completed.
 We apologise for the inconvenience in the meantime.
 When completed the mill be open on Sundays through to September.
 Opening times are from 2.00 - 4.30pm.
 Admission is free but a donation to support the running of the mill is welcomed.

 Please note, there is only limited parking on the field.
 There are no toilets and wheelchair access is not possible into the mill.

 At other times you can visit the outside of the mill using public footpaths.
 For visits at other times or for more information, please contact the Mill Manager, Paul Allen.

 Chillenden Mill is a white painted post mill with an open trestle, dating back to 1868.
 Based on a Dutch design the windmill is a well-known local landmark with an interesting history.
 One of only 3 similar types in the country it replaced an earlier post mill on the same site.
 The mill ceased regular work in 1949 and was preserved in the 1950s and, although restored many times since, it collapsed in a gale in November 2003.
 Happily it is now fully restored to its former glory.